 - Marketing campaigns

-The communication process is exceptionally important during the entire program planning and realization.
+The communication process is critical during the entire planning of the program and its realization.

 Program communication planning may include:

 - Establishing a communication channel for program and project management